Updated as per personal communication with Eurides Furtado

 copyright C. Odenkirk

-Larvae have long tails; colouration suggests they are unpalatable to birds.
+Larvae have long tails which shorten in final instar; colouration suggests they are unpalatable to birds.

 The pupae are also quite colourful, and, I suspect, are very lively.
-Moths generaly emerge witin 8-24 days of pupation.
+Moths generally emerge witin 8-24 days of pupation.

 Return to Sphingidae Index